Conezi/animated_item/README.md

 # animated_item

-#### A Flutter plugin that animates ListView and PageView item on scroll.
+#### A Flutter plugin that animates ListView and PageView items on scroll.

 ### Previews
 ---